|

 Everything Seniors Need to Know About Heart Attack Recovery

-Recovering from a Heart Attack | With proper medical attention, heart attack survivors can continue to live for many more years, however, their lives might be considerably changed.
-Depending on the severity of the heart attack, also known as acute myocardial infarction (AMI), people over 65 may need at least 8 weeks of recovery time, but adults further in age may be even more prone to complications, which would necessitate additional care.
+Depending on the severity of the heart attack, also known as acute myocardial infarction (AMI), people over 65 may need at least 8 weeks of recovery time.
+Older adults may be even more prone to complications, which would necessitate additional care.

 What lifestyle changes can be expected after a heart attack?

-For at least the first week a heart attack patient is home, he or she will feel weak or exhausted.
-This is normal because heart attacks damage heart muscle and bed rest in the hospital creates further weakness from lack of activity.
-Follow doctors’ advice, of course, but when a patient arrives home, there are usually expectations of the patient being able to dress daily, bathe, and take care of personal hygiene.
-Energy, strength, and stamina increase from walking as prescribed by the physician.
-A slow, incremental return to home duties such as cooking, cleaning, and laundry will help the patient feel normal again, although he or she may need to learn energy-conserving techniques from an occupational therapist or caregiver.
+Energy, strength, and stamina increase from walking.
+A slow, incremental return to home duties such as cooking, cleaning, and laundry will help the patient feel normal again.
+Seniors in recovery may need to learn energy-conserving techniques from an occupational therapist or caregiver.
 Lifting, pushing, and pulling heavy objects must be avoided until the doctor approves.

 A heart-healthy diet will most likely be recommended, often somewhat restricted.
 Fruits and vegetables, whole grains, and legumes with small amounts of high-quality protein foods are best.
 Complex carbohydrates can increase energy reserves, but simple carbs and high-sugar foods are best avoided.